 Trying to decide between hiring a tax attorney or a CPA?
 It depends on your business’s tax situation.
 Keep in mind that a tax attorney can do basically everything a CPA can do.
 But they also have the legal background and license to address court-based matters.

-Hiring a CPA
+When Hiring a CPA is the Right Choice

 The best time to hire a CPA is when you’re not dealing with any formal legal issues or extra-complicated tax matters.
 Choose a CPA when creating a basic financial plan for your business, or for your personal finances.

 Both CPAs and tax lawyers can help you with simple tax preparation to minimize how much you owe the IRS while increasing your return amount.
 However, if your situation isn’t overly complicated, a CPA will cost you less than a lawyer.